Calling All Night Owls: 15 Jobs for People Who Like to Stay Up Late

 In recent years, becoming a nanny has become more lucrative for adults.
 Since you’re an independent contractor, you can decide which hours you want to work.
 In other words, you can take only jobs that start in the evening, or even offer overnight babysitting for other night owls who work night shift jobs of their own.

-Care.com says the average national rate for a nanny comes out to just over $17/hour.
+Care.com says the average national rate for a nanny comes out to just over $18 an hour.
 Night shift nannies will likely make more.

 The USPS hires for both full-time and part-time positions, some of which are during the night shift, including a mail sorter.

-Mail sorting isn’t difficult, doesn’t require any previous experience, and pays a competitive wage.
+Mail sorting isn’t difficult, doesn’t require any previous experience and pays a competitive wage.
+(The median annual wage for mail sorters is $49,130.)
 Overnight shifts start at 11 p.m. and end when the mail is sorted, usually between 5 a.m. and 7 a.m.

 These positions usually provide no benefits.
-This isn’t a career, but a nice way to make some extra cash working night shifts.
+This may not turn into a career, but it can be a nice way to make some extra cash working night shifts.

-Indeed says the average pizza delivery driver makes $17.31 per hour.
+Indeed says the average pizza delivery driver makes around $24,000.
 It’s all about the tips, because most places pay minimum wage, and some may pay only the tipped-employee minimum wage, which is just $2.13 per hour.

 Still, being a pizza delivery driver can provide a side income, especially if you work night shifts on the weekends, when tips are best.
 It also helps if your employer provides a vehicle or pays extra for your car expenses.